rkhilwani/predictionio-buildpack/DATA.md

 pio eventserver
 ```

 Once you have PredictionIO installed, this is all it takes to run the Eventserver.
 It's built-in to the `pio` CLI.
-The Heroku PredictionIO buildpack will run an Eventserver when [deployed sans engine](https://github.com/heroku/predictionio-buildpack/blob/master/CUSTOM.md#user-content-eventserver).